 So, what’s next?

 While cash may seem like a safe option, stockpiling too much of your wealth in it could mean not being able to afford the same lifestyle or consumption habits in the future.
-T-bills, Singapore Savings Bond (SSB), and other cash management solutions like our WiseSaver give a good yield now, and yes, you should make hay while the sun shines and put some of your cash to work there.
+Cash management solutions like T-bills and Singapore Savings Bond (SSB) give a good yield now, and yes, you should make hay while the sun shines and put some of your cash to work there.
 However, Singapore’s headline inflation is currently at 6.3%, which outpaces the returns of these cash instruments.

 Yours Sincerely,